threedworld-mit/tdw/Documentation/lessons/replicants/movement.md

 ![](images/movement/reach_for_move_no_reset.gif)

 The duration of the reset arm motion is controlled by the optional parameter `reset_arms_duration`, which by default is 0.25 seconds.
 This is then scaled dynamically with the actual framerate: `reset_arms_duration *= 60 / (1 / framerate)`.
-This is usually desireable as it will match the arm speed relative to the walk animation speed.
+This is usually desirable as it will match the arm speed relative to the walk animation speed.
 To suppress this, set `scale_reset_arms_duration=False`.

 ### Move with a different animation

-You can optionally tell a Replicant to move with a different walk animation by setting the `animation` parameter, like this: `replicant.move_by(distance=2, animation="running_medium")`:
+You can optionally tell a Replicant to move with a different walk animation by setting the `animation` parameter, like this: `replicant.move_by(distance=2, animation="limping")`:

 ```python
 from tdw.controller import Controller